 - 1 red or green bell pepper, diced

-- 8 ounces baby bella mushrooms, diced
+- 8 ounces baby bella (or button) mushrooms, finely diced

 - 2 cloves garlic, minced